 Because many municipal bonds are issued to finance similar projects (such as those relating to education, health care, housing, transportation, and utilities), conditions in those sectors may affect the overall municipal securities market.
 In addition, changes in the financial condition of an individual municipal issuer can affect the overall municipal market.
 Municipal bonds backed by current or anticipated revenues from a specific project or specific assets can be negatively affected by the discontinuance of the supporting taxation or the inability to collect revenues for the specific project or specific assets.
 Municipal bonds are subject to the risk that the Internal Revenue Service (the "IRS") may determine that an issuer has not complied with applicable tax requirements and that interest from the municipal bond is taxable, which may result in a significant decline in the value of the security.
 Municipal bonds may be less liquid than taxable bonds and there may be less publicly available information on the financial condition of municipal bond issuers than for issuers of other securities, and the investment performance of an underlying fund investing in municipal bonds may therefore be more dependent on the analytical abilities of the Adviser than if the underlying fund held other types of investments such as stocks or taxable bonds.
 The secondary market for municipal bonds also tends to be less well-developed or liquid than many other securities markets, a by-product of lower capital commitments to the asset class by the dealer community, which may adversely affect an underlying fund's ability to sell municipal bonds it holds at attractive prices or value municipal bonds.
-On December 22, 2017, the President signed into law H.R.
-1, originally known as the "Tax Cuts and Jobs Act."
-The law repeals the rules related to tax credit bonds and the exclusion from gross income for interest on a bond issued to advance refund another bond and is effective for bonds issued after December 31, 2017, but does not affect
+The rules related to tax credit bonds and the exclusion from gross income for interest on a bond issued to advance refund another bond were repealed for bonds issued after December 31, 2017.